- OIE awards Dr. Nil Lodh a $3,000 2016 Marquette International Research Award

 - Print should be readable three to six feet away.

 - A number of programs can be used to design posters, including MS Publisher, MS PowerPoint and Adobe InDesign.

 - Printed posters can be done at any regular print shop, including Kinkos and Office Depot.
 Color posters are more expensive than black and white posters.
 The Biological Sciences Department also has a large scale printer that can be used on a limited basis for a small fee.

 For Questions on the International Research Poster Session

 Contact Terence Miller, Director of the Office of International Education at firstname.lastname@example.org or 8-7289

 The Office of Research and Sponsored Programs in partnership with the Ott Memorial Writing Center will be hosting an informational session on Creating Posters for Conferences.
 This session is open to all faculty and students.
 Attendees will learn how to condense a project into a poster format best practices for poster creation, and examples of what makes a successful poster.

 The workshop will take place on Thursday, November 2nd at 3:30 p.m. in the Digital Scholarship lab of the Raynor Memorial Library.
 If you would like to RSVP, please email Sherrie Dorff at email@example.com.

 Important Note on Proprietary and Confidential Information

 As this is a campus-wide event, the university is taking no special measures to safeguard the confidentiality of materials being presented.
 Additionally, photographers and/or videographers will be at the event.
-If your project involves confidential or proprietary materials, including those provided by third parties (e.g., the subject of a Material Transfer Agreement) or if your project involves patentable subject matter, contact Sherri Kirsch in ORSP at email@example.com or x8-5329 to ensure that your presentation does not result in public disclosure.
+If your project involves confidential or proprietary materials, including those provided by third parties (e.g., the subject of a Material Transfer Agreement) or if your project involves patentable subject matter, contact Sherri Kirsch in ORSP at firstname.lastname@example.org or 8-5329 to ensure that your presentation does not result in public disclosure.